marnelfr/back-to-symfony/README.md

 ## Http Client
 Installation: ``composer req symfony/http-client``\
-Need to perform some requests, this library is there for you.
+Need to perform some requests, this library is there for you.\
+Once the library is installed, the **FrameworkBundle registers a service** called **HttpClientInterface** which uses a PHP class from ``symfony/http-client``.